iPad 7 SIM Card Reader Replacement

 Step 30

-- Grab your trusty Phillips screwdriver and carefully remove the lone 2.3 mm-long screw that's keeping the battery connector snugly attached to the logic board.
-You've got this!
+- Grab your Phillips screwdriver and gently remove that single 2.3 mm screw holding the battery connector to the logic board.

 Step 31